This article has been checked for horticultural accuracy by Oliver Parsons.

 Advertisement

 Cucamelons (Melothria scabra) are a unique and fascinating fruit also known as Mexican sour gherkins or mouse melons.
-Despite their name, they're not a cross between cucumbers and watermelons, but rather a distinct plant within the cucumber family.
+Despite their name, they're not a cross between cucumbers and watermelon plants, but rather a distinct plant within the cucumber family.
 They are native to Mexico and Central America, where they’ve been cultivated for centuries.

 Cucamelons are small, grape-sized fruits that resemble tiny watermelons and have a tart, citrusy flavour.
 They’re incredibly refreshing and can be eaten raw or used in a variety of culinary applications, such as pickling, salads and garnishes.
 Cucamelons are also rich in vitamins and minerals, making them a healthy addition to your diet.